-In the late 1890s and early 1900s, residents near the tiny town of Niagara, in the new state of North Dakota, began to hear strange noises in the night.
+In the early 1900s, residents near the tiny town of Niagara, in the new state of North Dakota, began to hear strange noises in the night.
 The sound of galloping hooves punctuated the quiet countryside.
 It was Farmer Eugene Butler again, who had recently started riding his horses late at night, yelling at the top of his lungs.
 It was strange behavior from a man who was known to be a wealthy, successful farmer, if somewhat reclusive.

 The townsfolk had no idea that, in the coming years, the story of Eugene Butler would get much stranger.

 On February 4th, 1904, the Jamestown Weekly Alert republished a story that ran a few days earlier in the Grand Forks Herald: